Genetic Testing: Techniques and Applications

 Despite its many advantages, genetic testing also has some limitations.
 For example, it is not always possible to accurately predict the effects of a particular gene mutation on an individual’s health or behavior.
 In addition, genetic tests can be expensive and may not be covered by insurance in all cases.
 Furthermore, there are ethical considerations when it comes to using genetic information for non-medical purposes such as determining ancestry or predicting future traits.

-Another limitation of genetic testing is that it cannot detect all mutations; some may remain hidden due to their location within the genome or because they occur at very low frequencies in the population.
-Additionally, environmental factors can play a role in how genes are expressed and this cannot be accounted for with current technology.
-Finally, while advances have been made in understanding how certain genes interact with each other and influence disease risk, much remains unknown about the complex interplay between genetics and environment that determines our health outcomes.
+Additionally, while advances have been made in understanding how certain genes interact with each other and influence disease risk, much remains unknown about the complex interplay between genetics and environment that determines our health outcomes.

 The role of genetic counseling in genetic testing